 Daniel knows the process inside out, understands how to avoid possible pitfalls and prevent disappointment.
 We are sure you will find his insights very helpful.

-How long can you stay in Italy, and can you stay longer if you own property?
+How long can you stay in Italy and stay longer if you own property?

 Italy currently provides no residency or citizenship rights based upon property purchase.

-Buying property won’t provide approval for any type of visa to stay in Italy, however, it will provide you with an Italian address, which is a necessary step in applying for residency.
+Buying property won’t provide approval for any visa to stay in Italy.
+However, it will provide you with an Italian address, which is a necessary step in applying for residency.

 If you are a citizen of a country that has a bilateral visa waiver agreement with the EU, you can come and stay in Italy for 90 days without any visa.
 This includes citizens of Canada, the USA, the UK, Australia, New Zealand and others.
 You can view the complete list here.